Miaoyanwang/tensor_publication/GLasso/rcode/brain_analysis/readme.txt

 Some ensembl ID can not be translated, and thus keep their original ensembl ID in gene_name.csv.

-(following three are now in old_code since bad performance in clustering)
+(following three are now in old_code due to the bad performance in clustering)

  - gtex_pre: ss data/figures from original gtex data with same genes in pre_pro
  - gtex_top: ss data/figures from original gtex data with genes who have top 300 variance across all the sample